Suomi.fi e-Authorizations Mandate service provided by officials

 - Public service

-If the assignor is unable to use Suomi.fi e-Authorizations, the mandate can be granted or invalidated by means of the Mandate service provided by officials.
-In this case, the mandate is registered in the authorisation register or deleted from use on the basis of the application.
+If a company, an association or other organisation is unable to use Suomi.fi e-Authorizations, the mandate can be granted or invalidated by means of the Mandate service provided by officials.
+In this case, the mandate is registered in the authorisation register or invalidated on the basis of the application.

 - a right to grant a mandate, in which case the person granted the mandate can manage the mandates that the company or organisation grants to others in Suomi.fi e-Authorizations.